-VIII.
-Environmental Stewardship
+VIII Environmental Stewardship

-The Port of Tacoma is committed to developing and conducting Port business in a responsible manner that is environmentally, economically and socially sustainable.
+The Port is committed to developing and conducting business in a responsible manner that is environmentally, economically and socially sustainable.
 The Port's environmental programs are integrated within all aspects of the organization, including business development, facility construction, real estate transactions, terminal operations, maintenance, customer service and external outreach.
 Advancing environmental stewardship has become a key part of the Port's development and redevelopment activities, as well as the ongoing operations of the Port and its customers.

-The Port has a rich history of sustainable practices, even before the term came to common use.
+The Port has a rich history of sustainable practices, even before the term came into common use.
 It has combined redevelopment plans with Superfund site cleanup, creating a competitive advantage for Tacoma business by providing Port access for larger vessels and by increasing container storage space in the Port areas - creating jobs while cleaning up the environment.
-The Port has cleaned up more than 100 acres of contaminated log yards, thereby eliminating a source of arsenic to waterways and putting those properties back into productive use as leased maritime related facilities.
-It has created approximately 111 acres of high-quality intertidal and wetland habitat including associated buffers as habitat mitigation for the Port's development impacts.
-The Port also has preserved another 40 acres of high value open space, much of which provides a buffer between Port related industrial activities and neighboring residential land uses.

-The Port's environmental objectives for the coming years are closely aligned with its recently adopted 2012-2022 Strategic Plan, specifically around its Goal #5, Advancing Environmental Stewardship, which focuses on the following:
+Over the past 25 years, the Port of Tacoma has remediated more than 290 acres of waterway sediments within the Blair, Sitcum and Hylebos waterways and cleaned up an additional 259 acres of upland soils.
+As a result, more than 500 acres of land has been returned to productive maritime-related use.
+The Port has created approximately 111 acres of high-guality intertidal and wetland habitat including associated buffers as habitat mitigation for the Port's development impacts.
+The Port also has preserved another 70 acres of high value open space, much of which provides a buffer between Port related industrial activities and neighboring non-industrial uses.
+The Port has invested over \$190 million cleaning up Commencement Bay and providing high functioning habitat sites.
+The Port's environmental objectives for the coming years are closely aligned with its recently adopted 2012 Strategic Plan, specifically Goal #5, Advancing Environmental Stewardship, which focuses on the following: